Specialised Foundation Programme (SFP)

 - Funding available for the cost of research project consumables - ONLY

 - Funding is awarded prospectively, i.e. applications should be made BEFORE any expenses have been incurred.
 Retrospective applications for funds will not be approved.

 - If approved, funding needs to be paid to an academic departmental account at Imperial College London, and can only be used for costs directly related to your current research project at Imperial.
-The bursary cannot be used for other expenses e.g. presenting at meetings / other previous projects.
+The bursary cannot be used for other expenses e.g. journal or publications, presenting at meetings / other previous projects.

 - Funding is transferred into an 'N account' (research account) organised by the Faculty of Medicine finance team.
 Trainees may then purchase consumables via Imperial College purchase ordering system, using the N account details provided upon application approval